ESG marketing: Why it's important and how to draft a plan 5 ways organizations can address ESG's social factors

 ESG metrics measure performance on environmental, social and governance issues.
 Here's how they can benefit companies, plus tips on using them effectively.

 In recent years, environmental, social and governance considerations have become increasingly important for businesses.
-While issues such as employee well-being and business ethics have been longstanding concerns, sustainability, environmental impact and broader social factors have now also come into focus as key elements of ESG initiatives.
+While issues such as employee well-being and business ethics are longstanding corporate concerns, sustainability, environmental degradation and broader social factors have now also come into focus as key elements of ESG initiatives.

 With this increased attention, business leaders must be able to measure their organization's ESG performance, especially to help manage risk.
-For example, companies in industries with high environmental risks, such as oil and gas, need to be aware of their carbon footprint and potential liability for pollution.
-Similarly, companies that have poor labor practices may face reputational damage and legal action if they don't use ESG metrics to identify the problems.
+For example, companies in industries with high environmental risks, such as the oil and gas sector, need to be aware of their carbon footprint and potential liability for pollution.
+Similarly, companies that have poor labor practices may face reputational damage and legal action if they don't use ESG metrics to identify the problems for resolution.

 What are ESG metrics?

-ESG metrics are a set of various performance indicators, primarily nonfinancial in nature, that help to assess companies in relation to sustainable and responsible practices.
-These metrics provide valuable insights into things like environmental impact, corporate social responsibility (CSR) and the internal governance structure.
-By tracking and analyzing them, companies can monitor their progress toward improved business sustainability and ethical business practices -- and, ultimately, their contributions to long-term value creation and societal well-being.
+ESG metrics are various performance indicators, primarily nonfinancial in nature, that help companies assess their business operations on sustainable and responsible practices.
+These metrics provide insights into things like environmental impact, corporate social responsibility (CSR) and internal governance structures.
+By tracking and analyzing relevant ones, companies can monitor their progress toward improved business sustainability and better business practices -- and, ultimately, their contributions to long-term value creation and societal well-being.

 Why are ESG metrics important for businesses?